Admissions Information

 Application Requirements

 3. Applicants with a Bachelor’s degree earned outside of the US must send their transcripts to one of the member organizations associated with the National Association of Credential Evaluation Services (https://www.naces.org/members) for translation.
-Then submit the results to CASPA, and complete all Medical Core prerequisite courses (see below) in the United States.
+Then submit the results to CASPA, and complete all Medical Core prerequisite courses (see the Medical Core Prerequisite Course chart on the following page) in the United States.
 No exceptions will be made.

-4. Applicants who are not U.S. citizens are required to submit official test scores for either Test of English as a Foreign Language (TOEFL) https://www.ets.org/toefl or Pearsons Test of English (PTE) https://pearsonpte.com/ or the academic International English Language Testing System (IELTS) https://www.ielts.org/en-us .
+4. Applicants who are not U.S. citizens are required to submit official test scores for either the Test of English as a Foreign Language (TOEFL) https://www.ets.org/toefl, the Pearson Test of English (PTE) https://pearsonpte.com/ or the International English Language Testing System (IELTS) https://www.ielts.org/en-us .
 The following are the minimum scores for admission consideration:

-5. All applicants must successfully complete the following Medical Core prerequisite courses with a grade of “C” or higher (within the Bachelor’s degree or through coursework at a regionally accredited US institution of higher education).
+5. All applicants must successfully complete the following Medical Core prerequisite courses with a grade of “C” or higher.
+Prerequisites that were not completed during the applicant’s bachelor’s program may be completed at any accredited US college/university.
+Master’s level courses will be considered.

 CourseworkSemester credit hours